Optimizing enzymatic catalysts for rapid turnover of substrates with low enzyme sequestration: Introduction

+The manuscript is structured as follows: in section~\ref{sec:modelling}, we justify the use of a specific thermodynamically self-consistent model of enzyme-substrate catalysis~\cite{chaplin1990enzyme,beard2008chemical,voet2011biochemistry}.
 We then formulate our question as an optimization problem.
 We ask: how do we choose binding free energies of the intermediate enzyme-substrate and enzyme-product complexes so that the system minimises the number of enzyme-substrate complexes whilst maintaining a required minimum flux of reactants into products?
 In Section~\ref{sec:results}, we analyse this optimization problem under the assumption that association reactions are diffusion limited, finding that there is an inherent trade-off in such motifs.
-Choosing very high binding energies for the intermediate complexes reduces retroactivity, but also reduces the flux through the circuit.
+Choosing very high binding free energies for the intermediate complexes reduces retroactivity, but also reduces the flux through the circuit.
 On the other hand, choosing very low binding energies implies that the system spends a large proportion of time in the intermediate states, increasing the retroactivity of the system.
 We show that the optimal binding free energies are not only moderate as a consequence of this trade-off, but they are strongly related to each other.
 In particular, the difference between the optimal binding free energies is a constant that is related to the intrinsic free energy difference between the products and reactants.
 In addition, we also show that the optimal circuit saturates the bound on the flux requirement.
 In Section~\ref{sec:non_diffusion}, we relax the assumption that binding rates are diffusion limited.
 We find that many of our observations from the diffusion-limited regime carry over qualitatively to this new regime.
-The optimal binding energies are still moderate and the difference between them is confined to a value close to the intrinsic free energy difference between the products and reactants.
+The optimal binding free energies are still moderate and the difference between them is confined to a value close to the intrinsic free energy difference between the products and reactants.